What if your portrait was more than just a picture?

 About Working With Me

-Once we have determined a date for your photography session, right away your prep work begins.
-For your session to be successful, I ask you to bring yourself—all of yourself—to the table.
+Once we have set a date for your photography session, your prep work immediately begins.
+For your experience to be successful, I ask you to bring yourself—all of yourself—to the table.
 Your wishes, your hopes, your hurts, your fears, your feelings about yourself (the good ones and the bad ones), about things that have happened in your life, about things you want to have happen in your life.
 All those parts of you that really make you who you are.
 Those are the things I am asking you to bring to your session and to start digging into and connecting to before your session.
 More than what clothes you’re wearing or how your hair looks, these are the parts of yourself that are really going to make your portrait a portrait of you.
-And these are the things I want you to embody, to explore and express during our time together.
+These are the things I want you to embody, to explore and express leading up to your session and during our time together.

 Yes, while you are in front of my camera.